rtbo/dopamine/README.md

 Package manager for compiled languages.

+Dopamine PM is a tool for developers that helps to download and build dependencies in a predictible way.

-Dopamine is still under development and cannot be used yet.
+Dopamine is still under development and cannot be used yet in production.

 ## Goals

-- Easy C / C++ / D interoperability (support for other languages can be brought later)
+- Ease interoperability of C / C++ / D
 - Build-system agnosticity
-- highly flexible package recipe
+- Highly flexible package recipe
-- Possibility to consume Dub packages as dependency
+- Consume DUB packages as dependency
+- Drop-in replacement of `dub` client
-- Possibility to package 3rdparty code (packages not aware of Dopamine)
+- Ease to package 3rdparty code without patching (packages not aware of Dopamine)
-- Allows to look-up for installed dependency before downloading and build
+- Allows to look-up for system-installed dependency before downloading and build
-- Lock dependency versions for a deterministic libraries/application dependencies
+- Lock dependency versions for deterministic dependencies
-- Reduce compilation time by uploading/downloading built packages
+- Reduce compilation time by uploading/downloading pre-built packages
-- Make cross-compilation just as easy as compilation for the local system

 ## Design

-This is still largely in progress, but in a nutshell:

  - The `dop` command line tool provide commands for all aspects of building and packaging.
     - Setup compilation profile